 Step 6: Delegating your LOOM Tokens

 Finally, you are ready for the final step, which is to click Delegate and choose your desired amount and your desired lock-up period.
 If you are willing to lock-up your LOOM tokens for longer periods of time, you will be eligible for higher rewards.
 E.g. committing to stake for 1 year will yield four times more reward than if you would stake for a year with 2 week lock-up periods.
-Our next blog post will cover staking mechanics in detail.
-For now, you can learn the basics in this article from the Loom team.
+Our Loom staking primer covers these staking mechanics in detail.

 Congratulations, you are now participating in securing the Loom PlasmaChain!
-You can check your active delegations and the remaining timelock with a validator by going to that validator's page in the UI and also in the My Delegations tab.
+You can check your active delegations (My Delegations) and outstanding Rewards in the UI.

 We will publish further step-by-step tutorials, explainers, and other updates around the Loom Network on our blog, so make sure to follow us on our social channels or subscribe to our mailing list below.